-Who is this toolkit for?
+Who is the toolkit for?

-This guidance is designed for anyone interested in better understanding and documenting the availability and quality of MFPTs in their area.
-It is intended to provide resources for citizens, students, researchers, and anyone interested in gaining more insight into MFPTs, regardless of their technical background.
-This toolkit is flexible, allowing for use across various contexts and by a wide range of actors engaged in public health, sanitation, urban planning, and community advocacy.
+Assessing the menstrual friendliness of public toilets through toilet audits and key informant interviews provides information that can be used to advocate for public spaces that are safe, equitable, and able to meet people's needs.
+This guidance note provides an overview of how to use the MFPT toolkit, which is designed for anyone interested in better understanding and documenting the availability and quality of MFPTs in their area.
+The toolkit is designed to provide resources for citizens, students, researchers, and anyone interested in gaining more insight into MFPTs, regardless of their technical background.
+The MFPT toolkit is flexible, allowing for use across various contexts and by a wide range of actors engaged in public health, sanitation, urban planning, and community advocacy.

-This toolkit provides an adaptable set of instructions and tools to evaluate menstrual friendliness of public toilets in an urban context, which includes two key activities: a toilet audit and key informant interviews (KIIs).
+The toolkit provides an adaptable set of instructions and tools to evaluate menstrual friendliness of public toilets in an urban context, which includes two key activities: a toilet audit and key informant interviews (KIIs).

-What is included in this toolkit?
+What is included in the toolkit?